Perfectly ripe Cabernet Sauvignon grapes at Chateau Seguin, October 2016

 Tasting notes of 2014 reds and 2015 whites will soon appear in the chapter "Horizontal & Vertical tastings" drop-down menu "Vintages."

 85 2014s in red to taste at La Croizille

 Simply magnificent view over vineyards in Saint-Emilion from La Croizille

-2016 samples of different grape varietes at La Croizille - great future!
-Please notice the deep, deep colour of Merlot and Cabernet Sauvignon!
+2016 vintage samples of different grape varieties at La Croizille - great future!
+Please notice the deep, deep color of Merlot and Cabernet Sauvignon!

-In addition to Grand Cercle wines, I had the possibility to taste fresh samples of 2016, 2015 La Croizille, 2010 La Croizille and 2010 sister chateau situated nearby, Tour Baladoz, thanks to Hélene de Schepper and cellar master who prepared samples.
-2016 samples of each grape variety promised a lot and indicated that even at lower classified properties, this vintage will be splendid.
+In addition to Grand Cercle wines, I could taste fresh samples of 2016, 2015 La Croizille, 2010 La Croizille, and 2010 sister chateau situated nearby, Tour Baladoz, thanks to Hélene de Schepper and the cellar master who prepared samples.
+2016 samples of each grape variety promised a lot and indicated that this vintage would be splendid even at lower classified properties.
 2015 La Croizille was just silky and delicious, very aromatic and tasty.
 70% CS and 30% Merlot!
-2010 La Croizille reminded a great deal of 2015, but had a slight flavour of figs and prunes.
-50% of CS and M. 2010 Tour Baladoz, 80% Merlot + 20% CF, was a very fine mouthful with silky raspberry fruit and tannin, elegant and very tasty indeed.
+2010 La Croizille reminded me a great deal of 2015 but had a slight flavor of figs and prunes.
+50% of CS and M. 2010 Tour Baladoz, 80% Merlot + 20% CF, was a delicate mouthful with silky raspberry fruit and tannin, elegant and tasty.